 - If the additives are stored in the refrigerator, remove them in good time prior to use.
 DMSO turns solid below +18°C. The additives can be stored outside the refrigerator in the supplied packaging even after opening.
 If urgent the DMSO bottle can be warmed by holding the bottle in your hand. - The EG and DMSO can be pre-mixed in the bottles (VB 2 and VB 3) and stored in the refrigerator for up to a week.
-However it is important to know that the volumes in the VB 2 and 3 are not EXACTLY 10 mL, there is always a little surplus.
-Therefore, the volumes in the VB 2 and 3, must be measured and the surplus discarded prior to adding the EG and DMSO in order to achieve the correct concentrations.
+However it is important to know that the volumes in the VB 2 and 3 are not EXACTLY 10 mL, - there is always a little surplus.
+Therefore, the volumes in the VB 2 and 3, must be measured and the surplus discarded prior to adding the EG and DMSO in order to achieve the correct concentrations. - Using drops reduces the risk of loosing the blastocyst.
+The blastocyst tends to float on the viscous solution 3.
+It is also important to incubate solution 3 under the same conditions as the other two solutions, hence the use of 1 mL.